Kirillzzy/socialMilk/PrivacyPolicy.md

 What personal information do we collect from the people that visit our app?

-We do not collect information from visitors of our site.
+We do not collect information from visitors of our app.
 Groups, friends or other details to help you with your experience.

 When do we collect information?